webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 ---
-title: Drawing an Image onto a Canvas
+title: 'Drawing an Image onto a Canvas'
 readiness: 'Not Ready'
 summary: "In this article we will explore how to draw Images onto a Canvas. \n"
 tags: